Treats moderately to severely active rheumatoid arthritis. Also treats neonatal-onset multisystem inflammatory disease (NOMID).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of infection.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, cancer, tuberculosis, weak immune system, or any kind of infection.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.